 The DEOrphans, a group of metahuman kids from the DEO, were hated even more than the unpopular Titans.
 This was because they got in the way of the Titans' screentime and that they were simply useless at fighting or doing much to advance the plot.
 Their presence also caused the "Epsilon" arc to be heavily rewritten, and a bunch of other planned stories had been thrown out.

 They Changed It, Now It Sucks: Titans becoming a villain-driven book about a team of mercenaries led by Deathstroke.
 The reviews for the series before the change had already been poor, but after Eric Wallace and Fabrizio Fiorentino took over, the book found its way on many "Worst Comics of 2010" lists.
-Two common complaints are the death of Ryan Choi and the continuation of Roy Harper's character derailment.
+One common complaint was the death of Ryan Choi.

 The Woobie: Kid Devil of the current generation.
 He has the most pathetic back story prior to joining the team, and ends up getting the worst treatment after.